 Many of us are now working from home due to the coronavirus outbreak.
 Here are some top tips to help you stay productive during this testing time.

-it is best to stick with this routine.
+If you typically work from 9 to 5 it is best to stick with this routine.
 Even though you are working from home your employer will still expect you to be working and available during your usual set hours.

 When you have finished for the day make sure you switch off your computer and tidy up your desk.
 It is important to make a clear distinction between work and home life.

 Ideally you need a designated work space.
 It is certainly not ideal to sit in bed or on your settee trying to get some work done.
 Sitting at a desk or table will make you feel like you are at work and is also much better for your posture.

 If you have the room try to set up an area where you can work.
 I am currently working on one side of my dining room table with my daughter using the other side for her school work.